uw-mad-dash/decoding-speculative-decoding/README.md

 ```

 ## Deploy speculative decoding
-We provide two notebooks to help you deploy speculative decoding, one for those who can deploy a large LLM and one for those who cannot afford to deploy large LLM with pre-computed results stored in advance.
+We provide two scripts to help you deploy speculative decoding, one for those who can deploy a large LLM and one for those who cannot afford to deploy large LLM with pre-computed results stored in advance.

 To run the notebook, you will need to make the following changes (These steps are also in the comments in the notebook, feel free to jump into the notebooks directly):

 ### Set up your test datasets
 - `test_json`: Replace the json file with your file path.
 The format of the json file is specified in the `json_loader` function.
+We provide a json file with prompts from the Hellaswag dataset.
 - `input_file_path` (Only for `speculative_decoding_demo`): Replace the input file with your input file.
 The format of the input file in specified in the `parse_tensors_from_file` function.
+We provide outputs from LLaMA-65B on Hellaswag datasets with maximum generation length set to be 200 for each prompt.

 ### Set up Huggingface target and draft models
 - `TRANSFORMERS_CACHE`: Update your transformers_cache directory for saving existing models.